On This Page

 "Planning a trip to Osaka?
 March is when the best weather begins — perfect for long walks and exploring without the crowds.
-Get ready for vibrant nights and busy streets."
+The nightlife scene here is not to be missed."

 We built this guide using recent climate data, hotel price trends, and our own trips, so you can pick the right month without guesswork.